dacharyc/tealixir-website/content/_index.md

 ---
 title: "TeaLixir - Your Personal Tea Journey Companion"
 description: "Finally, a tea app that actually understands tea.
-TeaLixir is the intelligent tea tracking app that helps you remember what you love, discover new favorites, and never buy disappointing tea again."
+TeaLixir is a tea tracking app that helps you remember what you love, discover new favorites, and never buy disappointing tea again."
 draft: false
 ---

 {{< hero-banner title="TeaLixir" subtitle="Your Personal Tea Journey Companion" showDownload="true" >}}
 **Finally, a tea app that actually understands tea.**

-TeaLixir is the intelligent tea tracking app that helps you remember what you love, discover new favorites, and never buy disappointing tea again.
+TeaLixir is a tea tracking app that helps you remember what you love, discover new favorites, and never buy disappointing tea again.
 Whether you're just starting your tea journey or you're a seasoned connoisseur, TeaLixir grows with your palate.
 {{< /hero-banner >}}

 {{< problem-solution title="The Problem We Solve" >}}